Dmitriyrus99/custom-erpnext/ferum_custom/docs/business_processes/monitoring_analytics_security_bp.md

 - API endpoints check the user’s role and permissions before allowing access (for example, an engineer trying to call an admin-only endpoint will get a 403 Forbidden).
 - In the backend, this is implemented with middleware/guards that verify JWT claims (like role = Admin).
-- In ERPNext, role permissions are configured for each DocType: e.g., Clients can only read ServiceRequest and ServiceProject where they are the customer, Engineers can read those where they are assigned, etc.
+- In ERPNext, role permissions are configured for each DocType: e.g., Clients can only read Issue and Project where they are the customer, Engineers can read those where they are assigned, etc.
 - Complex permission rules like “Customer can only see their own data” are enforced via permission query conditions in ERPNext, ensuring even if a savvy user tried to access others’ data, the system filters it out at the database query level.

 - Sensitive data in the database, such as personal identifiable information (phone numbers, emails of clients) or any confidential notes, are encrypted or hashed when possible.